chaosparrot/talon_hud/README.md

 - Multiscreen setups and how to best work with those, maybe with multiple preference files per monitor
 - Multi-drag to drag every widget simultaniously
 - Splitting out topics from text boxes into seperate text boxes
-- Fix issues with layouting whitespace
-- Fix issues with applying styles in rich text
+- Fix lines being improperly placed height wise

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.